-Next to his public interventions, OX has moved a part of his practice to the studio.
+Along with his public interventions, OX has moved a part of his practice to the studio.
 He exhibited in individual and collective exhibitions and art festivals throughout Europe.
 In 2015, OX’s work was documented in a comprehensive monograph entitled Affichage Libre / Plakatkunst / Public Posters in which his most iconic works made from 2000 to 2014 are reproduced.
 The release of the book was followed by a hugely successful solo exhibition of OX named Echantillons / Muster / Samples at the OPEN WALLS Gallery in February 2015.

-2016 was a prolific year for OX.
+In 2016, OX remained very active in the contemporary art world.
 In January, he participated in group show Urban Abstract at the Mini Galerie in Amsterdam.
 His work was included in a collective exhibition at Fabien Castanier Gallery in Culver City in February 2016, titled TRANSBORDER.

 OX lives near Paris and executes his public work internationally.